marynasavchenko/alternativeroutes-service/README.md

 ## **Alternative routes service**

-Alternative routes service has a database record for the customer service that will route the requests for calls to the customer service 50% of the time to the existing customer service and 50% of the time to an alternative customer service.
+Alternative routes service has a database record for the customer service that will route the requests for calls to different versions of customer service.

 ## **Building**